cakephp/chronos/README.md

 A minor but still noticeable difference is that `Chronos` has no external dependencies, it is completely standalone.

-There are other implementation changes, but one that users might not notice is ``Chronos`` considers Monday as the start of the week instead of Sunday.
-This follows the ISO-8601 and current versions of PHP 5.6 and PHP 7.

 Finally, Chronos is faster than Carbon as it has been optimized for the creation of hundreds of instances with minimal overhead.